top of page

 Biography

-Perlman is a DMA candidate in composition at the Yale School of Music, where his doctoral thesis won the 2022 Friedmann Thesis Prize.
-He holds degrees from the Barenboim-Said Akademie in Berlin (Artist Diploma) and the Jerusalem Academy of Music and Dance (B. Mus. & M.Mus.).
-His mentors include Christopher Theofanidis, Aaron Jay Kernis, David Lang, Martin Bresnick, Jörg Widmann, Wolfgang Rihm, Yinam Leef and Menachem Wissenberg.
-Seasonally dividing his time between homes in Berlin and New Haven, Udi lives with his wife, literary scholar and translator Shira Miron.
+Perlman is currently pursuing a DMA in composition at the Yale School of Music, where his doctoral thesis won the Friedmann Thesis Prize.
+He holds degrees from the Jerusalem Academy of Music and Dance (B.Mus. & M.Mus.), the Barenboim-Said Akademie in Berlin (Artist Diploma), and undertook additional studies at the Hochschule für Musik Karlsruhe.
+His mentors include Christopher Theofanidis, Aaron Jay Kernis, David Lang, Martin Bresnick, Jörg Widmann, Wolfgang Rihm, Yinam Leef, and Menachem Wiesenberg.

 Udi Perlman 20.jpg